The short version (plain English)

 |---|---|---|

-| Email address | So you can log in (passwordless OTP) and we can email receipts + alerts | Postgres `users` table |
+| Email address | So you can log in and we can email receipts + alerts | Postgres users table + Stytch |

-| Display name (optional) | What we call you in the UI | Postgres `users` table |
+| Display name (optional) | What we call you in the UI | Postgres users table |

-| Vault entries (passwords, IDs, addresses, etc) | So the agent can fill them into web forms on your behalf | GCP Secret Manager only, AES-256 encrypted, IAM-scoped to your user ID.
+| Vault entries (passwords, IDs, addresses) | So the agent can fill them into web forms on your behalf | GCP Secret Manager only, AES-256 encrypted, IAM-scoped to your user ID.
 Postgres only stores metadata: a label like "SIN" and a reference path.
 Never the value. |

 | Payment method token | So you can pay for your subscription | Stripe.
 We never see or store your full card number — only a tokenised reference Stripe gives us. |

-| Subscription tracking data (Netflix, Spotify, etc) | So we can alert you before trials end and renewals hit | Postgres `subscriptions` table.
-You enter this manually, or (Week 5+) we read it from Plaid if you connect your bank. |
+| Subscription tracking data (Netflix, Spotify, etc) | So we can alert you before trials end and renewals hit | Postgres subscriptions table.
+You enter this manually, or (opt-in) we read it from Plaid if you connect your bank. |

-| Agent action history | So you have an audit trail of every action the agent took on your behalf — and so we can enforce your monthly action quota | Postgres `agent_actions` table.
+| Agent action history | So you have an audit trail of every action the agent took on your behalf — and so we can meter your monthly token budget | Postgres agent_actions table.
 Includes timestamps, target URLs, action types, status.
 Screenshot data is deleted after 24 hours. |

-| Auth events | Security audit log — every login, every secret access, every plan change | Postgres `audit_log` table |
+| Auth events | Security audit log — every login, secret access, plan change | Postgres audit_log table |

-| IP address + User-Agent | To detect suspicious logins and rate-limit abuse | Postgres `audit_log` and `sessions` tables, kept for 90 days |
+| IP address + User-Agent | To detect suspicious logins and rate-limit abuse | Postgres audit_log, kept for 90 days |

-| Stripe customer ID | To link your ClawVault account to your subscription billing in Stripe | Postgres `users` table.
-The actual billing details live at Stripe. |
+| Stripe customer ID | To link your ClawVault account to your subscription billing | Postgres users table.
+Actual billing details live at Stripe. |

 What we do NOT collect: